 If a residential customer and the Electrical Department are unable to reach a reasonable amortization agreement, or from November 1st to May 1st to agree on whether the customer is a hardship case and lacks the financial resources to pay his entire account, the Electrical Department shall not terminate service, but shall refer the customer to the Electrical Department’s Review Officer.
 The Review Officer shall attempt to reach a reasonable amortization agreement with the customer.

-The Electrical Department may request that the customer provide written documentation certifying that he is a hardship case and may require such documentation from a social service or other aid agency.
+The Electrical Department may request that the customer provide written documentation certifying this is a hardship case and may require such documentation from a social service or other aid agency.

-If the customer disagrees with the Review Officer on an amortization agreement or on a decision by the Review Officer as to whether or not the customer qualifies as a hardship (November 1st to May 1st), he shall be provided with a written report from the Review Officer.
-The report shall state that the customer has the right to appeal to the DPUC’s consumer assistance and information division for an informal investigation within five days of receipt of the Review Officer’s report.
+If the customer disagrees with the Review Officer on an amortization agreement or on a decision by the Review Officer as to whether or not the customer qualifies as a hardship (November 1st to May 1st), the customer shall be provided with a written report from the Review Officer.
+The report shall state that the customer has the right to appeal to PURA’s consumer assistance and information division for an informal investigation within five days of receipt of the Review Officer’s report.
 The report shall state the consumer assistance and information division’s toll free telephone number.

-During the time in which a customer is appealing an amortization agreement or denial of hardship status, no termination shall be effected.
+During the time in which a customer is appealing an amortization agreement or denial of hardship status, no termination shall be affected.